KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/08/27

+- Fixes an issue where there is a chance the game might abnormally crash when loading certain in-game scenes on specific iOS devices.

 ■2025/08/20

 - Fixes an issue where, when using certain Android devices to play the game, there was a chance of abnormal game progress in specific maps of some Amphoreus scenes.